A milliarcsecond localization associates FRB 20190417A with a compact persistent radio source and an extreme magneto-ionic environment: Abstract

 \section{Abstract}

-We report the milliarcsecond localization of a high ($\sim 200\rm\,pc$ offset from a star-forming region \citep{marcote2020spiral, tendulkar2021} and \meightone in a globular cluster in the nearby galaxy M81 \citep{kirsten2022gc}, suggesting a possible origin through binary merger, accretion induced collapse, or an older compact object progenitor.
+We report the milliarcsecond localization of a high ($\sim 200\rm\,pc$ offset from a star-forming region \citep{marcote2020spiral, tendulkar2021} and \meightone in a globular cluster in the nearby galaxy M81 \citep{kirsten2022gc}, suggesting a possible origin through binary merger, accretion-induced collapse, or an older compact object progenitor.
 Polarimetric observations place some repeaters in extreme magneto-ionic environments with rapidly varying rotation measures (RMs) as high as $10^5$\,rad\,m$^{-2}$ \citep{michilli2018} while others are found in much more quiescent environments (e.g., \citealt{mckinven2023rm} and \citealt{ng2025}).

 Interestingly, a small subset of these well-localized repeaters are spatially coincident with compact, highly luminous, non-thermal persistent radio sources (PRSs) that are unresolved even at milliarcsecond resolution \citep[see, e.g.,][]{marcote2017r1}.
-The compact size of these sources, coupled with their flat spectral indices \citep{marcote2017r1,niu2022r1twin,bruni2025}, is inconsistent with radio emission expected from star formation.
+The compact sizes of these sources, coupled with their high radio luminosities \citep{marcote2017r1,niu2022r1twin,bruni2025}, are inconsistent with radio emission expected from star formation.
 The prototypical source is \rone, the first repeating FRB, which was found to be associated with a compact, luminous ($\sim 10^4$--$10^5\rm\,rad\,m^{-2}$; source rest frame) consistent with a highly magnetized and dynamic local environment \citep{michilli2018}.
 A similar case is \ronetwin, which also shows drastic RM variability, even RM sign reversal ($[-3.6,+2.0] \times 10^4\rm~rad\ m^{-2}$; source rest frame), and resides in a comparable host galaxy to \rone. \citep{niu2022r1twin,bhandari2023r1twin,annathomas2023}.
 These two systems are now considered archetypes of a subclass of FRB-PRS systems that reside in dense, magnetized local environments.

 By contrast, other PRS-associated FRBs such as FRBs~20201124A and 20240114A have shown lower $\rm|RMs|$ ($\sim 10^{27}$ -- $10^{28}\rm\,erg\,s^{-1}\,Hz^{-1}$), and remain under active investigation as potential analogues or evolutionary counterparts to FRBs~20121102A and 20190520B\footnote{We note that a compelling candidate PRS has recently been discovered within the CHIME/FRB Outrigger localization region of repeating FRB~20191106C.
 The repeater exhibits a high RM variability of $-1044.4\pm0.2$ to $-263.3\pm0.2\rm\,rad\,m^{-2}$, while the PRS shares similar properties to those of \rone and \ronetwin, with a specific luminosity of $\sim 1379\rm\, pc\,cm^{-3}$ (extragalactic component $\sim 4500\rm\,rad\,m^{-2}$ with RM$_{\rm MW}=36\pm13\rm\,rad\,m^{-2}$) is also large, indicating a strongly magnetized local environment consistent with those of the most luminous known FRB-PRS systems \citep{feng2022rm, mckinven2023rm}.